Collect logs from Microsoft SQL Server

 Microsoft SQL Server audit log

 SQL Server auditing records changes to databases and access groups.
-You can configure SQL Server to write audit events to a log file or the Windows Event Log Application or Security logs.
+You can configure SQL Server to write audit events to a log file or Windows Event Log.

-The following instructions require SQL Server Management Studio (SSMS) and a Microsoft SQL Server edition with support for advanced auditing.
+The following instructions require SQL Server Management Studio (SSMS) and a Microsoft SQL Server edition that supports advanced auditing.
 Consult the relevant documentation for your Microsoft SQL Server version and edition.
 You need the Fine Grained Auditing feature if using Microsoft SQL Server 2014.
 For newer versions, look for the Server audit and Database audit features.

-See SQL Server Audit (Database Engine) on Microsoft Learn for more information.
+See SQL Server Audit (Database Engine) in the Microsoft documentation for more information.

 The first step to set up SQL auditing is to create a Server Audit object which defines the audit destination, i.e., a file or Windows Event Log.
 Then add a Server Audit Specification object to start auditing server events, such as logon attempts or principal changes, or a Database Audit Specification object to audit SQL statements.